Megalopapilla: Presentation

-Diagnosis and differential diagnosis
+Diagnosis

 Large disc size can be seen in fundus examination by ophthalmoscopy.
 Since OCT is not influenced by disc size, it can be used in differentiating normal and glaucomatous eyes with large discs.

+Differential diagnosis

 Since the clinical appearance of megalopapilla resembles that of glaucomatous optic disc, it should be differentiated from Normal tension glaucoma and other pseudo-glaucomatous diseases.
 Other conditions that resembles megalopapilla includes coloboma of optic disc and orbital optic disc glioma.

 History

 Bock and Franceschetti were the first to use the term megalopapilla to describe larger-than-normal optic disks.